 Of course, investment apps don’t like to advertise the dangers of reckless investing and making haphazard decisions.
 If you’re just starting off, think carefully about building a stable financial future for yourself.
 The best way to win in the long run is to be intelligent about the choices you make from the outset.

+Do your due diligence, design an investment strategy that works for you, and never invest any more money than you’re comfortable losing.
 With a little patience and a lot of determination, you can put together a decent portfolio that starts going to work for you every day.
 Inch by inch is a cinch, as they say.